|

 Perhaps the

-most enduring modern ties with Summer Solstice were the Druids'
+most enduring modern tie with Summer solstice is the belief of a "lucky" wedding

 to light a sacred fire, and stay up all night to welcome the dawn.
+In Paris, the day is marked with free concerts during an annul music festival.

-Summer Solstice Fun Facts
+Summer Solstice trivia

-- Pagans called the Midsummer moon the "Honey
+• Pagans called the Midsummer moon the "Honey

 Moon" for the mead made from fermented honey that was part of wedding ceremonies performed

-at the Summer Solstice.
+at the Summer solstice.

-- Ancient Pagans celebrated Midsummer with
+• Ancient Pagans celebrated Midsummer with

-- Midsummer
+• Midsummer

 was thought to be a time of magic, when evil spirits were said